wagner2010/gsoc/templates/ideas-page.md

 ###  Finish GridSearch Color Plot
 #### Abstract

-The student would complete a GridSearch Visualizer's steps as follows: create a test file and run tests, create integration tets by generating basic visualizations using the gridsearch visualizer and update documentation to include all features.
+The student would complete a GridSearch Visualizer's steps as follows: create a test file and run tests, create integration tests by generating basic visualizations using the gridsearch visualizer and updating documentation to include all features.

 | **Intensity**                          | **Priority**              | **Involves**  | **Mentors**              |